General conditions of sale

 (a) promptly give written notice to the other stating such event and how its performance of its obligations have been prevented or delayed;

-(b) use its best endeavours to restore its ability to perform its obligations under this Contract; and
+(b) use its best endeavors to restore its ability to perform its obligations under this Contract; and

 (c) mitigate the effects of the event and continue to perform such obligations as are not affected by it.

-Cancellation by the Buyer of a duly acknowledged Order for Goods can be made up to the date which is 4 weeks before the estimated despatch date.
-In the event of such cancellation the Buyer shall pay the Supplier 25% of the agreed price, to compensate for loss of revenue and all other costs incurred by the Supplier in connection with such cancellation.
+Cancelation by the Buyer of a duly acknowledged Order for Goods can be made up to the date which is 4 weeks before the estimated despatch date.
+In the event of such cancelation the Buyer shall pay the Supplier 25% of the agreed price, to compensate for loss of revenue and all other costs incurred by the Supplier in connection with such cancelation.